StephenJLu/stephenjlu-legacy/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on _CSI to CEO_
+- 🔭 I’m currently working on converting my website to React
 - 🤟 I’m learning American Sign Language (ASL)
 - 👯 I’m looking to collaborate on forensic leadership development and ALS patient support
 - ⚡ Fun fact: I've gone skydiving twice and I used to work crime scenes